 Glennys believes in the power of community-led change to build a more inclusive, sustainable, and just world.
-She currently works in partnership development at Digital Opportunity Trust, in support of young social entrepreneurs in Africa and the Middle East.
-Glennys also supports DOT’s contributions to global dialogues on best practices in youth engagement and social innovation.
-Prior to joining DOT, Glennys facilitated community development programs for youth in both Ottawa and Kenya, and has published academic research on informal livelihoods in Nairobi.
+She currently works in business development at Digital Opportunity Trust, a non-profit that facilitates a network of young social entrepreneurs across Africa and the Middle East.
+Glennys supports DOT’s contributions to global dialogues on best practices in youth engagement and social innovation.
+Glennys has facilitated community development programs for youth in both Ottawa and Kenya, and has published academic research on informal livelihoods in Nairobi.
+A passionate advocate for ending gender-based violence, she sits on the fundraising committee for the Ottawa Rape Crisis Centre.
 She holds a Masters of Political Economy from Carleton University.

 Laine is a devoted long-time resident of Ottawa and deeply committed to creating equity and partnership in city-building.
 As an inaugural graduate of the Masters of Philanthropy and Non-Profit Leadership at Carleton University, Laine brings a theoretically grounded strategic lens to her work as Program Director of Synapcity, a non-profit dedicated to creating an inclusive culture of participation for the city of Ottawa.
 Never one to shy away from a challenge, Laine celebrates divergent thinking and is particularly attentive to emergent approaches and solutions.
 A natural leader, Laine has grown up in Ottawa’s non-profit sector, applying her leadership and partnership development skills to the arts and culture sector, community health and resource centres, seniors services, and public policy.
 She loves to learn from all the co-creators of this fine city.